aimms/documentation/webui/resources-subfolder.rst

 WebUI Resources
 ================

-This section describes the various application specific resources (ASR).
+This section describes the various application specific resources (ASR) for an AIMMS WebUI app.

+.. note:: Before going into each specific resource, please note that it is a best practice to store only those resources which are actually needed/used by the project.
+In particular, you should not store in your final project version any files which have a "test" substring in their name, ie, which are intended for intermediate testing purposes for your app.
+Storing the needed resources only may contribute to a more efficient delivery of the WebUI components of your application.

 Adding the **resources** folder
 -------------------------------